Lloyd Rodgers: Works

-Major works include a piano Trio (1975) written for the Mirecourt Trio (Premiered in New York City in October 1975), numerous works written for his ensembles, and two ballets for Choreographer Rudy Perez, The Little Prince (1987) and Orpheus (1988).
+Major works include a piano Trio (1975) written for the Mirecourt Trio (Premiered in New York City in October 1975), numerous works written for his ensembles, and several ballets for Choreographer Rudy Perez, including Red Ice (1982), Choreographic Mix (1982), Meridian Pass (1982), Bette's Caper (1983), Triangles Red (1984), Fall-Out (1985), The Little Prince (1987), Coastal Acts (1987), Orpheus (1988), and Shifts (2003) [with Steve Moshier].

 Several of his instrumental works were premiered in California by the Pacific Symphony Orchestra and in Europe by Vienna's Musik Zirkus under his longtime friend and former classmate Keith Clark.
 He was an energetic producer of concerts and events featuring music of his students and colleagues, as well as his own works, including Message for Garcia (2002), Catastrophe of Meaning (2001), On the Sensations of Tone (2004) and Guns into Mexico (2004).

 Rodgers's music defies classification.
 Early on he abandoned academic serialism in favor of music inspired by Medieval mensural notation, Renaissance polyphony and Baroque counterpoint.
 For a period of time, he began each day with coffee and cigarettes, while composing a strict canon and fugue.
 His music was generally tonal or modal in character, often utilizing alternative tunings, modular forms, interlocking ostinatos and scores with open or flexible instrumentation.
 He was one of the earliest composers working in a post-minimal style.
-Aside from his works published with Material Press, he refused to copyright his music, releasing his works to the Public Domain to be performed without fee, as a part of his advocacy for the unrestricted dissemination of knowledge, with proper attribution.
+Aside from his works published with Material Press, he refused to copyright his music, releasing his works to the public domain to be performed without fee, as a part of his advocacy for the unrestricted dissemination of knowledge, with proper attribution.